 Whatever your team type, size, and purpose, knowledge base software works well in all scenarios.

-On the contrary, a help authoring tool is built with the aim to make the process of creating help documentation and manuals easier for technical writers.
+On the contrary, a help authoring tool is built with the aim to make the process of creating help documentation and user manuals easier for technical writers.
 It allows for single-source publishing and producing content in multiple formats across the web, desktop, print, and mobile.
 It is more of a content development tool geared towards assisting technical writers in creating the best technical documentation or manuals for a software product.

 Free Help Authoring Tools Vs. Open Source Help Authoring Tools

 It is natural to incline towards free help authoring tools.
 After all, if some tools are free, why go for paid versions, right?

 Free help authoring tools do look tempting at first, but there are significant reasons a software is offered for free by a business.
 The functionality might be average or limited, the tool requires self-hosting, or it’s just a free pricing level, and an upgrade will be required later – there can be many such reasons.

 But, while choosing a free help authoring tool, check if it is competent enough to fulfill your expectations.
 If your aim is to subscribe to a paid version of a help authoring tool, an ideal way is to first go for its free version to test its performance and then upgrade.

 Coming to open source help authoring tools.
 With such tools, you have access to the source code that allows you to customize the software to your needs.
 They can be used and customized according to the terms of the software license.
 Deploying such software is quite simple – just download and install it.